DMAC and HB4545

 Absolutely!
 DMAC is an ideal data system to analyze scores, create local assessments and document student progress.
 Moreover, we offer web-based software that is designed exclusively for Texas educators–which means we can tailor the software specifically for new statutes such as this.

 Currently, schools can generate reports in State Assessment to identify a list of students who are in need of accelerated instruction based on their STAAR scores.
-The Data Export application will also help identify students who were absent or did not take a test in the spring of 2021.
-Once your groups are identified, Student Portfolio, FormWorks and TEKScore can be used to document and assess growth over time.
+The Data Export application will also help identify students who were absent or did not take a test.
+Once your groups are identified, Student Portfolio, Learning Plans, FormWorks and TEKScore State Assessment can be used to document and assess growth over time.

 We’ve highlighted a few tips in this article to get started; however, you can always give the DMAC Help Desk a call at 1.866.988.6777 or email us at email@example.com with any questions.